top of page

 What is the best lotion for hand-foot syndrome?

 Use a fragrance-free lotion that doesn’t contain alcohol.
 Alcohol can dry your skin and worsen your symptoms.
 Some studies show that applying 10% urea cream on your skin three times a day can help your skin feel better.
+Our most popular cream containing 10% urea is Udderly Smooth Extra Care Cream, but we also sell a heel balm that contains 25% urea.

 What is the outlook for people with hand-foot syndrome?